halideylmaz/boss_insaat_website/README.md

 ## 📄 License

-This website is created exclusively for BOSS General Contracting and Trading Inc.
+This website is created exclusively for BOSS Contracting and Trading Inc.
-All rights reserved © 2016-2024 BOSS İnşaat
+All rights reserved © 2016-2025 Boss Müteahhitlik

 ## 👨‍💻 Developer Notes